chuck650/cte-multipass/README.md

     IdentitiesOnly yes
 ```

-Now you should be able to ssh into the instance using your own login information.
+Now you should be able to ssh from the host into the instance using your own login information.

 ```bash
 $ ssh cte